Frances Fitzgerald (politician): Political career

 Fitzgerald was first elected to Dáil Éireann as a Fine Gael TD for the Dublin South-East constituency, at the 1992 general election.
 She retained her seat at the 1997 general election.
+She served as opposition spokesperson for Defence from 1997 until 2000.
 She lost her seat at the 2002 general election.
 She then stood for election to the 22nd Seanad, for the Administrative Panel, but was unsuccessful.

 At the 1999 local elections, she was elected as a member of Dublin City Council for the Rathmines local electoral area, she sought to contest the 2004 local elections for the Rathmines ward but was not selected at the convention, losing out to Edie Wynne and Brian Gillen.
 She was not subsequently added to the ticket.

 Before being elected a TD, she had been a high-profile Chair of the Council for the Status of Women from 1988 to 1992.

 She was the Fine Gael candidate at the 2007 general election for the Dublin Mid-West constituency, but was not elected.
 She was elected to the Seanad in July 2007.
 On 12 September 2007, she was appointed leader of the Fine Gael group in Seanad Éireann and was also Fine Gael Seanad Spokesperson on Health and Children and a member of the Fine Gael Front Bench.